R2-Router: A New Paradigm for LLM Routing with Reasoning: Experimental Setup

 \subsection{Computational Resources}

 The construction of \textsc{R2-Bench} requires collecting responses from multiple LLMs under different token budgets.
 While we used 8 NVIDIA B200 GPUs for efficient data collection, the dataset can alternatively be constructed via API calls (e.g., through OpenRouter).
 In contrast, training \textsc{R2-Router} itself is lightweight since it only involves MLPs without any large language models.
 Using a single NVIDIA RTX 3090, training routers for 15 LLMs takes approximately 30 minutes.
-At inference time, the routing overhead is negligible: routing a single query takes less than 400 ms on average, accounting for less than 1\% of the total LLM generation time.
+At inference time, the routing overhead is negligible: routing a single query takes less than 400 ms on average, accounting for less than 1\% of the total LLM generation time. \textsc{R2-Router} also scales cheaply to a growing LLM pool: adding a new model requires only a lightweight validation-set profiling (e.g., $<\$50$ in API cost plus $\sim$30 min of training on a single RTX 3090 to add Gemini~3~Pro Preview), and re-estimation is needed only when a model is updated or the query distribution shifts substantially.